 - For the first record, use this formula: =IF(OR(IF($F1=$F2, IF($I2=$I1, IF($L1>$J2, true, false))),IF($F2=$F3, IF($I2=$I3, IF($L2>$J3, true, false)))),"overlap", "ok")

-- Apply the formula for each row
+- Expand and apply the formula for each row

 - Apply conditional formatting to highlight overlapping time entries

 - Create pivot table based on the data in the table